swcarpentry/shell-novice/_extras/guide.md

     *   Similarly, run `tools/gen-sequence.py` to regenerate random sequence data if needed.

 ## Teaching Notes

-*   Time estimates:
-    *   @gvwilson: 3 hours
-    * @christinalk: in a usual 3 hour session, I can usually cover all of files/dirs, creating things, pipes filters, and most (although not all) of the scripts/loops lesson.
-I have never taught all 6 modules in 3 hours.

 *   Super cool online resource!  http://explainshell.com/ will dissect any shell command you type in and display help text for each piece.